jasontwuk/isPrototypeOf/README.md

 # isPrototypeOf
-Watch and Code - Beasts - 6. isPrototypeOf
+This is an execise for Watch and Code - Beasts - 6. isPrototypeOf